About Us

 LinkedIn

-• Jon Gans, Ph.D. is an accomplished educator, program strategist, and technical training expert with over two decades of cross-sector experience.
+• Jon Gans, Ph.D. is the Chief Operating Officer and an accomplished educator, program strategist, and technical training expert with over two decades of cross-sector experience.
 His career spans higher education, global industry, and public-sector consulting, with a focus on developing and delivering impactful learning and workforce development programs.
 He has led international training initiatives for major corporations, managed educational technology in higher education, and advised on strategic planning for workforce development.

 Jonathan holds a Ph.D. in Policy Analysis and Management from Cornell University, where he specialized in program planning and evaluation.